 Another thing that really bothered me was Christian.
 He is a terrible, arrogant, annoying person, how on Earth anybody can read this and find him to be an attractive partner is beyond me.
 Quite often he’ll force sex onto Ana and, since she’s so obsessed with him, she lets him do it.
 So, since she’s so obsessed with him, she lets him rape her.
 Yep.
 The worst thing is, that it’s never really shown in a bad light, he never seems to be condemned for this.

-(I wrote a fanfiction of the novel called Christian Learns a Lesson (warning, contains one intance of bad language), read it here.)
+(I wrote a fanfiction of the novel called Christian Learns a Lesson, read it here.
+Unlike my usual writing style, it does contain one instance of bad language.)

 (Laci Green made an agreeable video on the novel which I saw shortly after reading it, watch it here.)